-For first-time visitors trying to get around Paris and some other cities in France, the word "arrondissement" inscribed on most street signs, preceded by a number (1 through 20) might seem perplexing.
-You've probably guessed that the term has something to do with city districting.
-But how to put it to use when finding your way around the French capital?
+For first-time visitors trying to get around Paris and certain other cities in France, the word "arrondissement" comes up time and again- but what does it mean, exactly?
+In Paris, it's inscribed on most street signs, preceded by a number (1 through 20): indicators that can be perplexing for anyone trying to get a grip on where they are and navigate more effectively.
+You've probably guessed that the term has something to do with city districts.

 Basic Definition and Usage